lambdaclass/curse_of_mirra/docs/src/animations.md

 Transitions have differents settings to setup deppending on what you want, these are the most important.

-- Has Exit Time: Determinates a fixed time for a animation.
+- Has Exit Time: Determinates a fixed time for an animation.
 Ignores any kind of transition parameter.
 - If the Fixed Duration box is checked, the transition time is interpreted in seconds.
 If the Fixed Duration box is not checked, the transition time is interpreted as a fraction of the normalized time of the source state.
 - Transition duration: This determinates how much will it took to transition to the next state.